JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Can you guess yet,” inquired Mr. Franklin, “who has stolen the Diamond?”

-“_Nobody Has Stolen The Diamond_,” answered Sergeant Cuff.
+“_Nobody Has Stolen the Diamond_,” answered Sergeant Cuff.

 We both started at that extraordinary view of the case, and both earnestly begged him to tell us what he meant.